-- Guidance documents are published by the Engineering Council's committees under the powers delegated by the Board.
+- 1. Guidance Notes are published by the Engineering Council's committees under the powers delegated by the Board.
 Guidance Notes produced by the panels may require Board approval before publication unless explicit delegation has already been given to do so.
-They should comprise: - Documents produced under an express authority in Regulations, eg. the Licensing Manual.
-Unless otherwise stated, these carry the same authority as the parent Regulation;
+Such Guidance Notes should comprise: - a.
+Documents produced under an express authority in Regulations, e.g. the Regulations for Licensing.
+Unless otherwise stated, these carry the same authority as the parent Regulation; - b.
+External Directives and other documents reproduced for convenience, particularly in the International area.
+These have varying degrees of authority, normally apparent from the text; - c.
+Guidance Notes, produced by Engineering Council committees and panels which are endorsed by the Board.
+Guidance Notes are complementary to Regulations: in simplistic terms, Regulations are 'shall' whereas Guidance Notes are 'should'.